Understanding Tron and Ethereum for USDT transactions

 Security | Reliable, less decentralized | High, battle-tested |

-Best For | Remittances, OTC, frequent transfers | DeFi, trading, high-value transfers |
+Best For | Remittances, OTC, high-volume trades | DeFi, trading, high-value transfers |

-Best for remittances and frequent transfers
+Best for remittances and high-volume trades

 Best for DeFi and trading